‘Without music, life would be a mistake.’

 -Rocksteady band lessons for groups and individuals.

 Charanga Musical School Units of Work enable children to understand musical concepts through a repetition-based approach to learning.
 Learning about the same musical concept through different musical activities enables a more secure, deeper learning and mastery of musical skills.
-The Activity Manual guides you through each strand of musical learning from Reception to Upper Key Stage 2 in order for you, as a teacher, to plan for your teaching and to see the opportunity to embed a deeper learning, knowledge, understanding and skills.
+We guide children through each strand of musical learning from Reception to Year 6.